lingo34/sambanova-ai-proxy/README.md

 To achieve this, you can modify the `MODEL_OVERRIDE` parameter at the top of the `server.js`.
 If `MODEL_OVERRIDE` contains any value, when proxying the request, the server will replace the original value in the model parameter with the value of `MODEL_OVERRIDE`.

+## Run this on Cloudflare Worker

+Copy and paste the content of `cf-worker.js` into your cloudflare worker and deploy.
+The Sambanova AI Proxy Server will be on your cloudflare worker as a serverless endpoint!